cpchalk/gpcheckx/README.md

 	cp $1.diff2c $1.diff1c
 fi

-Results: After 11 cycles of comparing pairs of word acceptors, a 'small' word acceptor with 47611 states is produced.
+Results: After 11 cycles of comparing pairs of large word acceptors each with 230000+ plus states, a 'small' word acceptor with 47611 states is built.
-The more memory intensive process
+The process
 ./bin/gpcheckx -p -v -w 3572
-then extracts more word differences.
-But these extra word differences result in the building of a much larger wa to.
+then extracts more word differences to add to diff2.
+But these extra word differences result in the building of a much larger word acceptor.
-So we resume the cycle of adding diagonals and comparing word accepters to try and build a smaller wa again.
+So we resume the cycle of adding diagonals  and comparing word accepters to try and build a smaller word acceptor again.
-This time the process soon finishes with a smaller word acceptor of 47613 states being built which, this time,
+This time the process soon finishes with the building of a 'small' word acceptor of 47613 states which, this time,
 happens to be the correct word acceptor.